awsdocs/aws-systems-manager-user-guide/doc_source/troubleshooting-maintenance-windows.md

 ## Task fails with error message: "Step fails when it is validating and resolving the step inputs"<a name="step-fails"></a>

-**Problem**: An Automation runbook or Systems Manager Command document you are using in a task requires that you specify inputs such as `InstanceId` or `SnapshotId`, but a value is not supplied or is not supplied correctly\.
+**Problem**: An Automation runbook or Systems Manager Command document you're using in a task requires that you specify inputs such as `InstanceId` or `SnapshotId`, but a value isn't supplied or isn't supplied correctly\.
 + **Solution 1**: If your task is targeting a single resource, such as a single instance or single snapshot, enter its ID in the input parameters for the task\.
 + **Solution 2**: If your task is targeting multiple resources, such as creating images from multiple instances when you use the runbook `AWS-CreateImage`, you can use one of the pseudo parameters supported for maintenance window tasks in the input parameters to represent instance IDs in the command\.